daffidwilde/matching/paper.md

 affiliations:
   - name: School of Mathematics, Cardiff University
     index: 1
-date: October 2019
+date: February 2020
 bibliography: paper.bib
 ---

 # Summary

-Matching games allow for the allocation of resources and partnerships in a fair, game theoretic way.
+Matching games allow for the allocation of resources and partnerships in a fair way.
 Typically, a matching game is defined by two sets of players that each have preferences over at least some of the elements of the other set.
+The objective of the game is then to find a mapping between the sets of players in which everyone is *happy enough*; this concept is called stability.

-The objective of the game is to find a mapping between the sets of players in which everyone is *happy enough*; we call this concept stability.
+One of the most ubiquitous matching games models the Stable Marriage Problem (SM).
+In SM, there are two distinct player sets of size $N$: a set of suitors

-One of the simplest types of matching game models the Stable Marriage Problem (SM).
-In SM, we have two sets of size $N$: a set of suitors $S$ and a set of reviewers $R$.
+$S$ and a set of reviewers $R$.
 Each suitor must strictly rank all of the reviewers, and vice versa.
-We call this arrangement of suitors, reviewers, and their preferences a game of size $N$ [@Gale1962].
+This arrangement of suitors, reviewers, and their preferences is called a game of size $N$ [@Gale1962].

 A matching is any bijection $M$ between $S$ and $R$, and it is considered to be stable if it contains no blocking pairs.
 In SM, a blocking pair is any pair $(s,